moustakas/desi-photometry/README.md

 ##### Fuji

-In Fuji, there are five *targetphot* catalogs, one for each [survey](https://data.desi.lbl.gov/doc/organization) in the EDR, as well as a simple stack of all five catalogs:
+In Fuji, there are six *targetphot* catalogs, one for each [survey](https://data.desi.lbl.gov/doc/organization) in the EDR, as well as a simple stack of all five catalogs: